Expert Office Cleaning Checklist: The Proven Routine That Keeps Workspaces 99% Germ-Free

 How long should daily office cleaning take?

 Small office: 30–60 minutes.
-Larger floors: 60–120, depending on traffic and number of kitchens/restrooms.
+Large floors: 60–120, depending on the amount of usage/traffic and the number

-How frequently should restrooms be serviced?
+How frequently should restrooms be cleaned?